 "Almost the entire rich world is stuck in a zero-interest-rate liquidity trap situation, and I think everybody is haunted by the possibility that there's no way out of it.
 If Japan shows a way out of that, it will be very encouraging." —Greg Ip, Wall Street Journal

-The outcome of Japan's experiment also holds implications for other economies, including the eurozone, that are also struggling with deflation and low growth.
-"It provides hope for other countries," says Ip.
+Ultimately, the outcome of Japan's experiment also holds implications for other economies, including the eurozone, that are also struggling with deflation and low growth.
+"It provides hope for other countries," says the Wall Street Journal’s Ip.
 "Almost the entire rich world is stuck in a zero-interest-rate liquidity trap situation, and I think everybody is haunted by the possibility that there's no way out of it.
 If Japan shows a way out of that, it will be very encouraging."

-This August 2013 IMF country report [PDF] discusses Japan's hopes for economic recovery.
+This August 2016 IMF country report (PDF) discusses Japan's hopes for economic recovery.

-The Congressional Research Service [PDF] discusses the major elements of the Trans-Pacific Partnership.
+The Congressional Research Service discusses the major elements of the Trans-Pacific Partnership in this 2016 report (PDF).

 BOJ Governor Haruhiko Kuroda discusses the challenges of overcoming deflation and Japan's economic policy in this CFR meeting.